smikhalevski/toofast/README.md

 Alias `-t <regex>`.
 Run only tests with a name that matches the regex.
 This option can be specified multiple times.

+The regex is matched against the full name, which is a combination of the test label and all its enclosing describe blocks.

 # Test API

 In test files, each of these callbacks is available in the global environment.
 You don't have to require or import